Home of the Underdogs

 Pitfall II is a superb fanmade Windows remake of Activision's classic action game designed by the now-legendary David Crane.
 The game takes the original frantic jump 'n run action, but propels it to a whole new level by increasing the "adventure" part of "arcade adventure" by a considerable margin.
 Since this is a very faithful remake of the Atari original (down to the pixellated creatures), Andrew Schultz' excellent review of the Atari 2600 version at GameFAQs should be enough to convince arcade fans to try it out:

-"Pitfall II takes a different tack than its predecessor, and while it is not as captivating overall, it has some worthy new ideas and will certainly captivate your attention despite a few time-wasting flaws.
-A mere extension of the previous game would have gotten tiresome, so the programmers decided to send Pitfall Harry underground to find treasure.
-True, the very top level is on the surface, where you can see the sunset above the trees--a detail missing from the original.
-But once you get into the underground caverns (you can go up and down off screens as opposed to the prequel,) your search for treasure picks up.
-The bulk of the treasure consists of gold bars, but the critical things you must pick up to win the game are a diamond (which looks like an enormous ring) and your niece Rhonda (who just disappears when you touch her) and the tree-looking thing below where you start.
-Each is out of the way if you want to get to either of the other two.
+"Pitfall II takes a different tack than its predecessor, and while it is not as captivating overall, it has some worthy new ideas.
+True, the very top level is the same old surface, where you can see the sunset above the trees – a detail missing from the original – but once you get into the caverns (you can go up and down off screens now) the treasure-hunt picks up.
+The bulk of the treasure consists of gold bars, but the critical things you must pick up to win the game are a diamond (which looks like an enormous ring), your niece Rhonda (who just disappears when you touch her) and the tree-looking thing below where you start.

-Gameplay is standard with four directions and a joystick button to jump although you can anticipate a move by holding the joystick diagonally.
-You also have the opportunity to swim (a bit slower) and jump off a ledge.
-Perhaps one annoying thing is that you cannot walk over holes.
+Gameplay is standard with four directions and a button to jump.
+You also have the opportunity to swim and take leaps off ledges.
+Perhaps one annoyance is found in that you cannot walk over holes.
 This was the case in the original, but with some ladders going down five or more levels, it is annoying to see Harry fall that far after a slip of the joystick.

 Graphics have mostly technical improvements.
-Although the frog looks like a flying gun when it jumps, the condor and bat are believable, the scorpion is his same old self as is Harry, the water actually makes waves, and there's a sunset added to the aboveground view.
-Most importantly, when you are in a cavern, the top third of the screen or so shows what is directly above you, and it shows a squashed version of what is two screens above you.
-But I miss the cool obstacles for Pitfall like pools, tar pits, logs and brick walls--there are only the monsters present in this game, and even though you know how to dodge them, the process is too repetitive.
-If you fail, it takes the deceased Harry annoyingly long to teleport back to the cross, blinking all the while.
-Just put him back there, roll the score down appropriately, and let me start again!
+Most importantly, when you are in a cavern, the top third of the screen or so shows what is directly above you, and also a squashed version of the level above that.
+I do miss the cool obstacles like pools, tar pits, logs and brick walls – there are only the monsters present in this game, and they get a bit repetitive to tackle.
+If you fail, it takes the deceased Harry annoyingly long to teleport back to the checkpoint.

-The Pitfall series was a boon for the Atari system, and although the second Pitfall wasn't quite as magical as the first, it still has some practical parts that will recommend it to someone who is not as interested in a race.
+The Pitfall series was a boon for the Atari system, and although the second Pitfall wasn't quite as magical as the first, it still has aspects that will recommend it to some.
 You don't have to play it all at once, and mistakes are forgiven more easily.
-This game, even if it is not quite as engaging as the first, still provides quite a challenge in just 10 KB of memory (over twice as much as Pitfall) and is worth checking out."
+Worth checking out."

 Reviewed by: Underdogs